dipcoat-image/finitedepth/doc/source/config-reference.rst

 Path to a file which stores reference image.

-Scope of the file format depends on the :class:`ConfigBase` implementation.
+Scope of the file format depends on :class:`ConfigBase` implementation.

 The reference instance is constructed from this reference image and ``reference`` field.